 This beautiful Hayward garden uses native, drought-resistant plants

 Garden Bay Friendly

 Landscape classes are a great way to get started.
 The City of Hayward offers water efficient landscape classes to residents in the Spring and Fall.
 Also, the Hayward Library has a Seed Lending Library that offers classes and tips on smart gardening.
-StopWaste also offers Gardening Talks and other events regarding water-saving landscape practices.
-Check out their upcoming events page to learn about what they offer.
+StopWaste also offers Gardening Talks and other resources regarding water-saving landscape practices.

 See what a bay-friendly garden looks like.
 Alameda County Master Gardeners have demonstration gardens in Oakland and Livermore that you can visit to view and learn about the techniques behind drought-tolerant landscaping and vegetable gardens.
 The Master Gardeners also offer a variety of workshops open to the public, which can be viewed on their website calendar.

 Sheet mulching is a sustainable way to turn your lawn into a garden without the use of harmful chemicals.
 Visit StopWaste's Lawn to Garden Marketplace for comprehensive information on sheet mulching.